3 Lessons That Help Explain Jane Austen’s Enduring Popularity

 But Mr. Knightly her faithful mentor, and now her suitor, affirms the gift of self-knowledge, however painfully acquired, in matters of love.

-You hear nothing but truth from me.
+I You hear nothing but truth from me.
 I have blamed you, and lectured you, and you have borne it as no other woman in England would have borne it.
 Bear with the truths I would tell you now, dearest Emma, as well as you have borne with them.
 The manner, perhaps, may have as little to recommend them.
 God knows, I have been a very indifferent lover.
 But you understand me.
 Yes, you see, you understand my feelings and will return them if you can.

 These three lessons, and many others, are still as fresh and vital as they were in Austen’s day.
 But modern readers may be more inclined to ignore her cautionary guidance because it demands too much.

 Non-judgementalism, the dominant ethos of our present culture, discourages this kind of thoughtful reflection.
-Likewise, the traditional virtues that are now in short supply—prudence, patience and humility—are prerequisites for a fair and honest evaluation of another's character (especially when our deepest desires are engaged).
+Likewise, the traditional virtues that are now ouf of vogue—prudence, patience and humility—are prerequisites for a fair and honest evaluation of another's character (especially when our deepest desires are engaged).
 Indeed, if we seek real goodness in others, we must first strive for goodness, Austen tells us.

 Still, a faithful, careful reader of her novels will learn to avoid the traps that ensnare her heroines, just as they will be inspired to overcome the character flaws that define someone like Mrs. Bennet—a woman, writes Austen, “of mean understanding, little information, and uncertain temper.”